llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

                                      Values in scalar registers as well as v0-v7 are not preserved.
-Values in VGPRs starting at v8 are not preserved for the active lanes, but must be saved by the callee for inactive lanes when using WWM.
+Values in VGPRs starting at v8 are not preserved for the active lanes, but must be saved by the callee for inactive lanes when using WWM (a notable exception is when the llvm.amdgcn.init.whole.wave intrinsic is used in the function - in this case the backend assumes that there are no inactive lanes upon entry; any inactive lanes that need to be preserved must be explicitly present in the IR).

                                      Wave scratch is "empty" at function boundaries.
 There is no stack pointer input or output value, but functions are free to use scratch starting from an initial